-826CHI’s fourth annual chef-focused and student-centric gala, Eat Your Words, will take place at the magnificent Chicago Cultural Center.
+826CHI’s sixth annual chef-focused and student-centric gala, Eat Your Words, will take place at the magnificent Chicago Cultural Center.
 Humbly nicknamed the People’s Palace, it served as Chicago’s first public library and has been a beacon of arts, literacy, and community for decades.

 Thursday, October 4th